Managing church building projects

 It is widely acknowledged that keeping a building in use is more likely to result in the preservation, proper maintenance and sustainability of that building.
 So adapting and enhancing the usability of your church may have a positive impact on its state of repair as well as on its use.
 However, remember that your church is still a place of worship and it is important that people still recognise it as such.

 It is often said that failing to plan is planning to fail.
 Do not neglect planning.
 Time spent planning and preparing for your project is never wasted, and can prove invaluable if something goes wrong further down the line.
+This should include early consultation with Amenity Societies, Governing Bodies, Local Authorities etc.

 Raising the funds to enable work to happen is probably forefront in the minds of everyone considering a large project.

+Having the right people on board will help.
 Once you have your plans detailed, and a good fundraising strategy, the next stage is to actually start work.

 Whether it involves producing goods or delivering services, a ‘project’ tends to have a beginning, middle and end – even if these have been artificially created to make activities more manageable.
 Working to set goals will help you to keep your project on track, and within budget.